 C.A.R.E.
 Network is dedicated to improving the health and well-being of childbearing families in our community through education, support, and advocacy.

-We are a not-for profit, referral and membership organization dedicated to helping individuals and families have safe and satisfying birth experiences.
-While our members are diverse, we are united to provide evidence-based information and care to parents—from pre-conception, pregnancy, and birth through early parenthood.
-We work to promote and support doulas, midwives and other natural birth professionals, and to provide continuing education and enrichment for birth and wellness professional so they can better serve childbearing families in our community.
+We are a not-for profit, referral and membership organization dedicated to helping individuals and families have access to evidence-based information and compassionate support.
+Our members are diverse, but we all share a desire to provide evidence-based information and care to those we work with—from pre-conception, pregnancy, and birth through early parenthood.
+We work to promote and support doulas, midwives and other natural birth professionals.
+In addition, we provide continuing education and enrichment for birth and wellness professionals so they can better serve childbearing families in our community.

 C.A.R.E.
 Network of Wisconsin, one of the country’s oldest birth networks, began in 1995 with a small group of Milwaukee area doulas who met in a member’s home for mutual support and promotion.
 Twenty years ago, the field of childbirth assistance was in its infancy and home birth midwives were not yet licensed in the state.
 Educating families and providers about the benefits of labor assistants/doulas and the midwifery model of care quickly became an integral part of our group’s mission.
 In fact, C.A.R.E. stands for Childbirth Assistance, Resources, and Education.